 During a regular shift, Paramedics are expected to respond to a wide variety of calls, from an unconscious person who requires a tube placed into their lungs, to a child with asthma, to an elderly person who needs increased support at home.

-Refer patients for home care through Community Care Access Centres
+Refer patients for home care through Community Care Access Centers

-A VEPA, or Vehicle Equipment Preparedness Assistant, is a professional who works for the Paramedic Service.
+A Logistics Technician is a professional who works for the Paramedic Service.
 They specialize in the stocking and readying of Paramedic vehicles, ensuring Paramedics have the tools they need to provide care in a diverse set of circumstances.

 What do Logistic Technicians do?